cybercongress/cybertensor-developer-docs/docs/subnets/create-a-subnet.md

 The notion of [immunity_period](./subnet-hyperparameters.md#immunity_period) applies to a subnet also.
 It works like this:

-- Subnets are competitive and only 32 subnet slots exist in the Bittensor network.
+- Subnets are competitive and only 32 subnet slots exist in the Cybertensor network.
 As a result, subnet performance is continously monitored, poor-performing subnets are deregistered and the registration cost will be returned to the deregistered subnet owner.

 - A subnet's performance is measured using the emissions earned by the subnet: The lower the emission earned by the subnet, the poorer is the subnet's performance.
 See [Emissions](../emissions.md).